oursiberia/firefoxmarket/README.md

 ```
 from within the root of the project.
 The server will start at localhost:3000

 To run as Open Web App
 ============
-To install the app, once you start the Node server,  open up Firefox and from within Firefox, navigate to localhost:3000/install and you should be prompted to install the "FirefoxMarketBeta" app in Firefox.~~
+To install the app, run the deploy script called compilie.sh,  which will create a folder in the "public" directory called "deploy" and generate a static version of the website into that folder.
+You should have two html files, a index.html and a install.html which can be used to trigger the installation of the Marketplace.
+Remember to change the script in the install.html file to point to the final destination of the manifest.webapp file.

+When trying to install as a package, remember to change the package_path field to point to the location of the package.zip set.

 Currently, it seems that trying to deploy a packaged app doesn't quite work on a local machine.
-The same install process will happen but instead of things
-being a seperate package, the app will end up "hosted" on the node server.

-Packaging
+Packaging for deployment
 ============
-Once the app is complete, you can run the compilie.sh script which will generate a deploy folder within the "public" directory.
-That folder should contain
-all the app files along with a package.zip in case you were planning on deploying the app as a packaged app.
-The install.html will probably need to be modified
-prior to compilation.
+See above.

 Preparing translation files
 ==============
-Preparing translations is handled using the angular plugin http://angular-gettext.rocketeer.be/
+Preparing translations is handled using the angular plugin [angular-gettext](www.angular-gettext.rocketeer.be/)

 You will also require node.js + grunt in order to handle extracting the desired strings for translation.

 Additionally, you will need gettext which can be easily installed via homebrew or macports.
 After installing you might need to run

 ```javascript